-- 36.(1) Any person who applies to the Commission for water or Wastewater Service is deemed to agree to take and pay for such Service according to the rates and charges in accordance with these Regulations. - (2) Any person receiving Stormwater Service is liable for payment for such Service according to rates and charges in accordance with these Regulations. - (3) Any person who receives water or Wastewater Service whether metered or unmetered, without the consent of the Commission, shall be liable for the cost of such Service as determined in the sole discretion of the Commission based upon its reasonable estimate of the amount of Service utilized. - Where Service is supplied to a condominium unit, the condominium corporation in which (4) the unit is situated shall be deemed to be the Customer of record and shall be liable for payment of Service to the condominium unit. - The Commission may, in its sole discretion, require a property owner who rents or leases (5) a property, or a self-contained unit within such property, to open an account with the Commission for Service to such property or self-contained unit.
+- 36. (1) Any person who applies to the Commission for water or Wastewater Service is deemed to agree to take and pay for such Service according to the rates and charges in accordance with these Regulations. - (2) Any person receiving Stormwater Service is liable for payment for such Service according to rates and charges in accordance with these Regulations. - (3) Any person who receives water or Wastewater Service whether metered or unmetered, without the consent of the Commission, shall be liable for the cost of such Service as determined in the sole discretion of the Commission based upon its reasonable estimate of the amount of Service utilized. - (4) Where Service is supplied to a condominium unit, the condominium corporation in which the unit is situated shall be deemed to be the Customer of record and shall be liable for payment of Service to the condominium unit, except where the Commission determines an alternate arrangement to be appropriate. - (5) The Commission may, in its sole discretion, require a property owner who rents or leases a property, or a self-contained unit within such property, to open an account with the Commission for Service to such property or self-contained unit.